dherath/dherath.github.io/about_me.md

 permalink: /about me/
 ---

-I’m currently a **`Staff Data Scientist at Obsidian Security, USA`**, where I apply data science and machine learning techniques to help secure SaaS applications against evolving cyber threats.
-My work spans across <span class="highlight">security-oriented generative AI applications, anomaly detection, time series analysis, and graph-based modeling</span>.
-I also actively collaborate on applied AI research projects.
+I'm currently a **`Principal AI Engineer at Spacewalk AI`**, where I build AI-powered incident response solutions that help security teams investigate and manage complex breaches through automated analysis and intelligent reporting.

+Previously, I was a **Staff Data Scientist at Obsidian Security**, where I was a core contributor to Generative AI initiatives including the **Obsidian AI Assistant**, a governed multi-agent AI system for SaaS security.
+My work spanned <span class="highlight">generative AI applications, threat detection, anomaly detection, behavioral modeling, and security posture management</span> in cloud and SaaS environments.

-I hold a **`PhD in Computer Science`** from the **`State University of New York (SUNY) at Binghamton, USA`**, completed under the supervision of Professor [Ping Yang](http://www.cs.binghamton.edu/~pyang/) and Professor [Guanhua Yan](http://www.cs.binghamton.edu/~ghyan/), where my research was centered on the intersection of **`Machine Learning (ML)`** and **`Cybersecurity`** — with an emphasis on **Explainable AI** and **Adversarial Machine Learning**.
+I hold a **`PhD in Computer Science`** from the **`State University of New York (SUNY) at Binghamton, USA`**, completed under the supervision of Professor [Ping Yang](http://www.cs.binghamton.edu/~pyang/) and Professor [Guanhua Yan](http://www.cs.binghamton.edu/~ghyan/), where my research was centered on the intersection of **`Machine Learning (ML)`** and **`Cybersecurity`** with an emphasis on **Explainable AI** and **Adversarial Machine Learning**.
 My doctoral work included applications in **malware classification** and **anomaly detection**.

 Prior to my PhD, I earned a **`Bachelor’s degree (Hons) in Computational Physics`** from the **University of Colombo, Sri Lanka**.